• Skip to main content

 After 5 minutes, your yeast will look like this!
 You'll notice bubbles, foam, and you'll see the yeast is alive and ready to work.
 If this is not the case, try again!

-If the yeast is alive it will foam and bubble
+if the yeast is alive it will foam and bubble

 Step 5